insected/bobbae_gcp-wiki/IAM.md

 ### IAM Model

 In IAM, permission to access a resource isn't granted directly to the end user.
 Instead, permissions are grouped into [roles](https://cloud.google.com/iam/docs/understanding-roles), and roles are granted to authenticated members.
 An IAM [policy](https://cloud.google.com/iam/docs/policies) defines and enforces what roles are granted to which members, and this policy is attached to a resource.
-When an authenticated member attempts to access a resource, IAM checks the resource's policy to determine whether the action is permitted.

 ### Model for Access management

 #### Member

 A member can be a Google Account (for end users), a [service account](Service-Accounts) (for apps and virtual machines), a Google group, or a Google Workspace or Cloud Identity domain that can access a resource.
-The identity of a member is an email address associated with a user, service account, or Google group; or a domain name associated with Google Workspace or Cloud Identity domains.

 #### Role

 A [role](https://cloud.google.com/iam/docs/understanding-roles) is a collection of permissions.
-Permissions determine what operations are allowed on a resource.
-When you grant a role to a member, you grant all the permissions that the role contains.

 https://cloud.google.com/iam/docs/understanding-roles